-SITE SECURITY 13
+13 SITE SECURITY

-- 13.1 The academy site is surrounded by a continuous perimeter fence/wall to reduce the risk of unauthorised access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3 We follow Trust guidance on Visitor Assurance and check the identity of all visitors and volunteers coming into academy.
-Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the academy site.
+- The academy site is surrounded by a continuous perimeter fence/wall to reduce the risk of unauthorised 13.1 access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - We follow Trust guidance on Visitor Assurance and check the identity of all visitors and volunteers coming 13.3 into academy.
+Visitors are expected to sign in and out in the office visitors' log (Inventry) and to display a visitor's badge while on the academy site.
 Any individual who is not known or identifiable will be challenged for clarification and reassurance.
-We provide green lanyards for visitors who have provided DBS and ID information.
-Red lanyards/stickers are worn by visitors who have not provided DBS documentation.
-These visitors are accompanied by staff during their visit to Churchwood Primary Academy. - The academy will not accept the behaviour of any individual, parent or anyone else, that threatens 13.4 academy security or leads others, child or adult, to feel unsafe.
+Visitors who have a DBS check wear purple, teal or yellow lanyards.
+Visitors who do not have a DBS check wear a red lanyard and must be accompanied at all times.
+This information is detailed in our Site Security Policy. - The academy will not accept the behaviour of any individual, parent or anyone else, that threatens 13.4 academy security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the academy site.

-USE OF ACADEMY PREMISES FOR NON-ACADEMY/ ACTIVITIES 14
+USE OF ACADEMY PREMISES FOR NON-ACADEMY ACTIVITIES 14

-- When we hire or rent out academy facilities/premises to organisations or individuals (for example to 14.1 community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2 When the services or activities being provided are under the direct supervision or management of the academy, then arrangements for child protection outlined within this policy will apply. - 14.3 Where services or activities are being provided separately by another body this will not necessarily be the case.
-The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate. - 14.4 The academy will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+- 14.1 When we hire or rent out academy facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we always ensure that appropriate arrangements are in place to keep children safe. - 14.2 When the services or activities being provided are under the direct supervision or management of the academy, then arrangements for child protection outlined within this policy will apply. - Where services or activities are being provided separately by another body this will not necessarily be the 14.3 case.
+The academy will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the academy on these matters where appropriate. - The academy will also ensure safeguarding requirements are included in any transfer of control 14.4 agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.

-Please see the Letting of Academy Premises for further details.
+Please see the hire and letting policy for further details.